KP1709/ScrabbleWordCalculator/README.md

   - Configure if search history is on or off and clear history if on

 ## ⚡ Supabase --> Wiktionary
-Originally a Supabase database was connected and was used with Netlify serverless functions.
-This has been removed and has been replaced by using Wiktionary and web scrapping so it's easier to manage.
-However this will only be used if the word didn't exist in the free dictionary API.
+Originally, a Supabase database was connected and was used with Netlify serverless functions.
+This has been removed and replaced with Wiktionary (web scraping), so it's easier to manage.
+However, this will only be used if the word didn't exist in the free dictionary API.

 ## 🧪 Experiment
 ### Testing valid words but with restrictions
-The word 'knickknacks' exists in the dictionary but there are too many 'k' in the word so it cannot be used in the game.
+The word 'knickknacks' exists in the dictionary, but there are too many 'k' in the word, so it cannot be used in the game.
 This will display the 'Max Tile Limit Exceeded' screen.

-The word 'counterbalancing' exists in the dictionary but the word is more that 15 letters.
-This will display 'Invalid Entry' with a message about exceeding.
+The word 'counterbalancing' exists in the dictionary, but the word is more than 15 letters.
+This will display 'Invalid Entry' with a message about exceeding the tile limit.

 ## 🕹️ Testing
 Component tests and end-to-end tests have been created using Cypress.
-Before commiting new code, the end-to-end tests will run and as long as all the tests pass, the commit will be created.
+Before committing new code, the end-to-end tests will run.
+As long as all the tests pass, the commit will be created.
 Husky has been used so this pre-commit check is accessible.
-This will run on every commit so if updating the README, for example, it can be bypassed by adding the flag '--no-verify' to the commit command.
+This will run on every commit, so if updating the README, for example, it can be bypassed by adding the flag '--no-verify' to the commit command.
 (This will save me from committing code and breaking functionality which I thought was working 😅)

 ## 🔬 Analytics
 This web tool uses Simple Analytics.
-The tool doesn't use cookies so there is no privacy banner displayed.
+The tool doesn't use cookies, so no privacy banner is displayed.
 Find out more - https://docs.simpleanalytics.com/introduction-to-legal

 ## 📚 Resources